MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/app-from-azure-sql-database.md

 [This topic is pre-release documentation and is subject to change.]

-In this topic, you'll use data in your Azure SQL database to create an app with PowerApps in minutes.
+In this topic, you'll use data in your Azure SQL Database to create an app with PowerApps in minutes.
 You’ll have a fully functional app with your data that you can customize to fit your business needs and share  on any device.

 > [!IMPORTANT]
 > - This is a preview feature.